msedalatzadeh/PhD-optimal-design/README.tex.md

 ## Optimization Algorithms
 Several optimization algorithms were suggested in the literature for solving PDE-constrained optimization problems.
 In this section, two common optimization algorithms for solving the optimization problem will be discussed.
 These are projected gradient method and nonlinear conjugate gradient method.
 In projected gradient (or steepest descent) method, the negative of the gradient is considered as the search direction.

+### Projected Gradient Algorithm
-This algorithm reads as follows:
+The projected gradient method reads as follows:

-begin{algorithm}(Projected Gradient Method)
 \begin{enumerate}
 \item \textbf{input} initial guesses $\ub_1\in U_{ad}$ and $\rb_1\in K_{ad}$
 \item Set $n=1$